Variable Caps & Mounting

 The 365 with 8:1 reduction drive is shown second from left.
 Physically is appears exactly the same as a 365 without the drive, except for a slight slot in the shaft (barely visible in picture).
 The reduction drive reduces the rate of rotation of the rotor plates to 1/8th that of the knob shaft, enablng finer tuning.

-The graphic at right denotes various dimensions of the items in the picture.
+The graphic at right denotes various dimensions of the items in the group picture at the top of the page.
 The graphic is flipped upside down.
-A full scale 1-1 graphic pdf file can be downloaded from the articles-index page.
-The dual-gang, at far right, accommodates (3) 6-32 screws for mounting, and the front is shown to be 0.1 inches back from the front panel.
+A full scale 1-1 graphic pdf file can be downloaded from the articles-index page (at the bottom of that page).
+The dual-gang, at far right here, accommodates (3) 6-32 screws for mounting, and the front is shown to be 0.1 inches back from the front panel.
 The panel opening for the shaft is 1.250 inches above its bottom.

 The 365s are shown mounted on a gray 060 aluminum shim, listed with the cap in the catalog.
 The shim holes align with the (4) 6-32 tapped holes in the bottom of the caps.
 The shaft is 1.020 inches above the cap bottom, including the 060 shim.
 One can mount the caps on #6 solder lugs instead; these are generally 040 in thickness after tightened down.